 Slingshot Memphis currently has 23 poverty-fighting nonprofit organizations in its portfolio.
 At this time, we are not entering into any new partnerships; however, we do expect to partner with an increasing number of nonprofit organizations in the future.

-Because we too seek out partnerships (financial and otherwise), our team understands the challenges involved when deciding which opportunities merit our limited time and energy.
-Thus, before moving forward, we strongly encourage all organizations to become familiar with the information on this website.
+Below is a brief overview of Slingshot’s partner expansion process.
+Slingshot understands the challenges involved when deciding which opportunities merit organizations’ limited time and energy.
+Before moving forward, we strongly encourage all organizations to become familiar with the information on this website.
 Doing so will help to ensure that our objectives are complementary.

 An organization must have 501(c)(3) registered non-profit status or have fiscal sponsorship.

 An organization must have the evidence or potential to facilitate high-impact, data-driven solutions that improve the quality of life for our under-resourced neighbors by increasing income or improving health.

 The organization's work must be primarily focused in Memphis.

 If your organization meets the above requirements, and you are interested in better understanding your organization’s poverty-fighting impact, we invite you to explore partnership opportunities.
 The process we follow proceeds in two steps as outlined below.